Making a Referral

 - An initial assessment of the client has been made

-- An initial formulation has been completed (detailing your understanding of the client's presentation)
+- An initial treatment plan and basic formulation has been completed (detailing your understanding of the client's presentation)

 - You and/or your team have questions relating to the client's care and treatment